 In 2016/17, Lingard twice returned to Wembley and twice scored again: first in the Community Shield and then in the EFL Cup final.
-As such, he's fast earning himself a reputation as a man for the big occasion, as well as a scorer of great goals, as he is proving with astonishing regularity during recent campaigns.
+As such, he's fast earning himself a reputation as a man for the big occasion, as well as a scorer of great goals.

 The attacking midfielder has progressed through the ranks with United after being treated patiently by the coaches, and made his senior bow for the club in the opening game of the 2014/15 season against Swansea City, only to pick up a serious injury.